MysteriousMrR13/MysteriousMrR/_posts/2017-12-12-Blog-For-06-12-17-On-scratch.md

     <td></td>
   </tr>
   <tr>
-    <td>What changes do you need to make to improve your learning next time?</td>
+    <th>What changes do you need to make to improve your learning next time?</th>
     <td></td>
   </tr>
   <tr>